Boiler Service Cost

 Power flushing involves cleaning the pipework and radiators of your central heating system with a special machine and chemicals.

 This process removes sludge and debris whilst adding scale inhibitor and sealant to the interior of the heating pipework.
-The average cost of power flushing a central heating system is between £300-£500.
+The average power flush cost for a central heating system is between £300 to £500.

 Radiator Replacement